 Health Editor Mail on Sunday YOU magazine

-I really, really need to improve the duration of deep sleep to achieve that refreshed feeling – please advise
+I recently stopped drinking and have found that I really notice not sleeping deeply now that I’m so clear headed otherwise. really, really need to improve the duration of deep sleep to achieve that refreshed feeling – please advise

 Back at my desk again after ten days off – and sleeping much better myself.
 Do think a proper break from work and technology is hugely important.